elisabertoni/Devfolio/src/content/work/my-library.md

   - SCSS
 ---

-As part of an assignment for Dev Academy bootcamp, I had to develop a full-stack project using most of the technologies learnt in class.
+As part of an assignment for the Dev Academy bootcamp, I developed a full-stack project using most of the technologies learned in class.

-This was my first solo full-stack app and includes unit testing covering over 80% of functions in the repository.
+This was my first solo full-stack app, and it includes **unit testing** covering over 80% of the functions in the repository.
 Testing was definitely the most challenging part of the project!

-Technology used:
+**Stack used includes:**
-- React and Redux for state management
+- *React* and *Redux* for state management
-- Knex for SQLite3 query builder
+- *Knex* as SQLite3 query builder
-- SQLite3 for database development and production
+- *SQLite3* for database development and production
-- Jest for testing
+- *Jest* for testing
-- Bulma for styling
+- *Bulma* for styling
-- Dokku for deployment
+- *Dokku* for deployment

 The website was then deployed using Dokku and can be found [here](https://elisa-fullstack-book-collection.devacademy.nz/).
-For the GitHub repo click [here](https://github.com/elisabertoni/my-library).
+For the GitHub source code click [here](https://github.com/elisabertoni/my-library).